jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 #### Prerequisites

-* You will need an additional virtual machine with Ubuntu Server 22.04 installed for this entire lab
+* You will need a virtual machine with Ubuntu Server 22.04 or later installed for this lab
 * You will need to make sure the `vim` program is installed
-* You will need to clone/pull the Textbook source code to the Ubuntu Server virtual machine in the home directory
+* You will need to clone the Textbook source code to the Ubuntu Server virtual machine in the home directory
 * You will need to install the program ```vimtutor```
   * On Ubuntu by typing ```sudo apt-get install vim vim-runtime vim-gtk```
   * On Fedora by typing ```sudo dnf install vim vim-enhanced```